andrei-dragan/UBB-work/README.md

 # 👨‍🎓 University work

-Here you will find almost all the things I did during univeristy - homework, bonuses and different kind of projects.
+Here you will find some of the things I worked on while studing computer science at Babeș-Bolyai University.

+- Fundamentals of programming